YannickYayo/docker-laravel-starter/README.md

 You can access your website at `localhost:8080`.
 An Apache configuration file defined a VirtualHost, you can access your website also at `mysite.local:8080`.
 Don't forget to add `127.0.0.1 mysite.local` on your `/etc/hosts` file. <br> To customize the VirtualHost, edit the `docker/apache/default.conf` file.

+## php.ini

+You can customize the `php.ini` file by adding/updating values on the `docker/apache/php.ini` file.

 ## MySQL and PhpMyAdmin

 - Update the environment variables on the `docker-compose.yml` file : `MYSQL_USER`, `MYSQL_PASSWORD` and `MYSQL_ROOT_PASSWORD`